ros-navigation/docs.nav2.org/configuration/packages/bt-plugins/actions/RemoveInCollisionGoals.rst

 =================

 Looks over the input port ``goals`` and removes any waypoint that has a point or footprint cost above a certain threshold.
-This is used to cull goal points passed from ``ComputePathThroughPoses`` to avoid waiting indefinitely on occupied waypoints.
+This may be used to cull goal points passed from ``ComputePathThroughPoses`` to avoid waiting indefinitely on occupied waypoints.

 Input Ports
 -----------